aharonium/opensiddur.org/posts/HTML/compilations/liturgical/siddurim/kol-bo/seder-hatefilot-vol-1-daily-and-occasional-prayers-by-david-de-aaron-de-sola-revised-by-moses-gaster-1901.html.md

 The double asterisk <strong>* *</strong> placed against various lines in the Zemirot (pp. 15-22 and 93-98) signifies that on Sabbaths and Holy-days the verse so marked is chanted by the Congregation, and the last words repeated by the Reader.

-The figures between parentheses in the English text refer to the notes at the end of the volume.
+The figures between parentheses in the English text refer to the notes at the end of the volume.</blockquote>

 </div>

 &nbsp;